 Identification of risks

-To begin the whole process, the risk management process identify everything that could affect your business negatively.
+To begin the whole process, the risk management process identifies everything that could affect your business negatively.
 Depending on how many risk factors you’re putting on your list – or at a given point in your life – expect to have a few more days of risk.

 Ask your colleagues for their risk assessments.
 The aim of the plan is the most comprehensive.
 Give yourself time to identify the potential risks unless you get stuck in analytical parity or cannot move on to other tasks simultaneously.
 This process is ongoing, and you may add more risks over the next few years.

-To manage risk, an organization must first identify what types of risk they have currently faced or risk exposure and how that risk could be handled.
-There are several types of risks, including; market risks and operational risks.
+To manage risk, an organization must first identify what types of risk they have faced or risk exposure and how that risk could be handled.
+There are several types of risks, including; market and operational risks.

 Risk is usually noted manually in a risk matrix; the risk identification process is much simpler.
 There are various risk identifications like interviews, brainstorming, and questionnaires.